Puppy Timeline: How Puppies Grow up to Be Dogs

 16. When Puppies Are Ready to Be Spayed or Neutered

 Puppies can be spayed or neutered between four and six months.
-This should be done no later than six months of age, in order to prevent the effects of hormones from causing disruptive behavior.
+This should be discussed with your veterinarian to understand the benefits for your puppy and best timing to schedule.

 17. When Puppies Start Testing Boundaries

-As adolescent pups become more independent, they may try to assert themselves in the pack order, establish dominance, and stake out their territory.
+As adolescent pups become more independent, they may try to assert themselves, establish dominance, and stake out their territory.
 It's common for pups between six and eighteen months of age to push their boundaries and challenge the authority of their human, as well as any other pets that make up their "pack."